taoshidev/time-series-prediction-subnet/README.md

 *Running a validator*

-Please run your validator with the flag --continuous_data_feed set to 1.

-ex.
-python neurons/validator.py --netuid 8 --wallet.name <wallet> --wallet.hotkey <hotkey> --continuous_data_feed 1

-We are going to have some validators requesting predictions frequently and because of that we want to make sure your validator doesn't fall out of consensus with those who are requesting more frequently.
 Your validator will request predictions hourly based on your randomized interval (to distribute load).
-Distributing rewards will still happen after live results come in (36 hours after predictions are made)
+Distributing rewards will still happen after live results come in (28-32 hours after predictions are made)

+_Using run script_

+These validators are designed to run and update themselves automatically.
+To run a validator, follow these steps:

+1. Install this repository, you can do so by following the steps outlined in the installation section.

+2. Install PM2 and the jq package on your system.

+On Linux:
+sudo apt update && sudo apt install jq && sudo apt install npm && sudo npm install pm2 -g && pm2 update On Mac OS: brew update && brew install jq && brew install npm && sudo npm install pm2 -g && pm2 update

+3. Run the run.sh script which will handle running your validator and pulling the latest updates as they are issued. pm2 start run.sh --name sn8 -- --wallet.name <wallet> --wallet.hotkey <hotkey> --netuid 8

+This will run two PM2 process: one for the validator which is called sn8 by default (you can change this in run.sh), and one for the run.sh script (in step 4, we named it tsps).
+The script will check for updates every 30 minutes, if there is an update then it will pull it, install it, restart tsps and then restart itself.

+_Not using run script_

+If there are any issues with the run script or you choose to not use it, you can run your validator with the following command: python neurons/validator.py --netuid 8 --wallet.name <wallet> --wallet.hotkey <hotkey>

+You can also choose to simply run your script in the background and logs will get stored in nohup.out, you can do that using: nohup python neurons/validator.py --netuid 8 --wallet.name <wallet> --wallet.hotkey <hotkey> &
 ```